m-bassetto/m-bassetto.github.io/docs/research/software/budget/softwarebudget.md

 [writelog.f90](code/common18/writelog.f90) subroutines to print and visualize the output

 The code for the linear case is in Matlab.
-It is composed of a singlle file for each of the experiments; the only difference across experiments are the parameter values.
+It is composed of a single file for each of the experiments; the only difference across experiments are the parameter values.

 Experiment 1: [hetprob.m](code/0flatillinois/hetprob.m)